 |

+This updated list includes both classic sustainable fabrics and cutting-edge innovations that are reshaping the industry.
+Always look for certifications like GOTS, OEKO-TEX, or Bluesign to ensure the sustainability claims of your fabrics.
 Many people suffer from freezing cold hands and feet at night in bed.
 This can be due to genetics or the side effects of certain medications.
 Heart patients, in particular, often struggle with extremely cold hands and feet in bed.
 The “foot problem” is easy to solve—just wear thick wool socks to bed.
 But cold hands?
 That’s trickier.
 You don’t know where to put them, and almost nothing helps.
 That’s why I made these bed mittens.

 Over the past few years, Slow Sewing or Mindful Stitching has grown increasingly popular.
 Some even speak of a Slow Sewing Movement.
 Yet, it’s occasionally joked about as "something for dreamy people with too much time on their hands."
 Nothing could be further from the truth!
 Mindful sewing is a valuable moment of calm in a busy day—or even a chaotic life.
 Stitch by stitch, sewing not only brings peace but also makes people happy.